 Here are a few quick ideas for plant-based food loaded with calcium:

-You can see that if your child eats a variety of fruits, vegetables, beans, and whole grains they will get plenty of calcium.
+You can see that if your child eats a variety of fruits, vegetables, beans, and whole grains they will get be eating enough calcium.
 Find more ideas on calcium-loaded plant foods here.

-I have to admit that the recipe I’ve been making for years had me a little concerned.
+My old method for making almond milk was labor intensive, and as a mom, I wasn't sure I'd have the time to do that on a regular basis.
 I’ve always made almond milk by soaking the nuts and then blending them and straining the mixture through a nut milk bag.
 What I didn’t like about this was all the almond pulp (called okara) that was going into my compost or that I was trying to use to bake biscotti or something else creative.
 It’s the same reason I’m a skeptic of juicer juicing and prefer blending to make juices.
 I don’t want to lose all the fiber and pulp in my food.

 To me, my almond milk seemed like a watered down almond puree.
 Granted, it’s delicious, and it tastes like almonds, and of course it tastes better than anything I can buy in a store.
 But it’s still losing most of its almond goodness.